 What are Combis?

 They’re minivans converted to buses.
 They’re hard to miss.
 When one hurtles towards you, you’ll notice a fare collector yelling his or her lungs out “Sube Sube Sube!”
 Do not fear.
 Grab a seat in the back if you can, and let the Combi run its course as far as you can.
 The fare collector will probably notice and kick you out somewhere.

 Here’s where the adventure begins, you have to find your way back to the place you were staying at.

 You must get creative on how you go about this.
 Do you walk the 4 to 10 miles back?
-Will you try your luck at another Combi hoping you can decode some of the foreign directions?
+Will you try your luck at another Combi hoping you can decode some of the different directions?
 Or chicken out and take a Taxi back?
 Either way, it’s exciting.
 You’ll never know what you’ll discover.
 Arequipa is safe but as always keep common sense.

 3. The Mountains and Volcanoes

 Arequipa is surrounded by tall mountains and massive volcanoes.
 For the brave, you can scale the active Volcano Misti which has an altitude of 19111 feet (5825 meters).
 You can climb, Chachani, the tallest mountain in the area at 19,872 ft.
-(6057 meters) or the extinct volcano Pichupichu.
+(6057 meters) Or the extinct volcano Pichupichu.
 If the possibility of edema or mountain sickness not your cup of tea?
 Try hikes in the Chilina Valley just outside of Yanahuara (see #10 below).